-My name is Irina Zaykovskaya, I have a Ph.D. in Second Language Studies and am currently teaching Russian at the Illinois Mathematics and Science Academy.
+My name is Irina Zaykovskaya, I have a Ph.D. in Second Language Studies and a deep interest in language ideologies and language variation and change.

-I am currently enjoying teaching three levels of Russian at IMSA .
-I am working on decolonizing Russian language syllabi and developing tools to promote reflective and autonomous language learning strategies among my students.
+I spent the 2020-2021 academic year teaching three levels of Russian at IMSA and redesigning Russian language syllabi in order to further decolonize them and develop tools to promote reflective and autonomous language learning strategies among my students.